JNeubau/PortfolioPageProject/WORKFLOW_TROUBLESHOOTING.md

 - Repository dispatch fails with 403 Forbidden
 - GitHub token works for getting user data but not for repository dispatch
 - Workflow runs but fails with "Permission to [repository] denied to github-actions[bot]"
+- Error message: "remote: Permission to [...].git denied to github-actions[bot]"

 **Solutions:**
 - Make sure your token has the `repo` scope (for private repositories) or `public_repo` scope (for public repositories)